tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 		    assert!(!get_words(&d).contains(&"world".into()));
 		}
 	```
-	* `new_document` consumes ownership of thevector, so it takes ownership
+	* `new_document` consumes ownership of the vector, so the takes ownership
 	* `add_word` requires a `&mut Document`, and consumes the input 	`word`
 	* `get_words` returns an immutable reference to strings